Ilya Repin: Revolution and disillusion (1900–1905)

 He also did sketches for portraits of Maxim Gorky and Vladimir Stasov and two portraits of Natalia Nordman.
-In 1907 he resigned from the Academy of Arts, visited Chuguyev and the Crimea, and wrote reminiscences of Vladimir Stasov.
-In 1908 he publicly denounced capital punishment in Russia.
+In 1907, he resigned from the Academy of Arts, visited Chuguyev and the Crimea, and wrote reminiscences of Vladimir Stasov.
+In 1908, he publicly denounced capital punishment in Russia.
 He illustrated Leonid Andreyev's story The Seven Who Were Hanged, and his painting The Cossacks from the Black Sea Coast was exhibited at the Itinerants' Society Exhibition.
-In 1909 he painted Gogol Burning the Manuscript of the Second Part of Dead Souls, and in 1910, portraits of Pyotr Stolypin, and the children's writer and poet Korney Chukovsky.
+In 1909, he painted Gogol Burning the Manuscript of the Second Part of Dead Souls, and in 1910, portraits of Pyotr Stolypin, and the children's writer and poet Korney Chukovsky.

-War, the Bolshevik Revolution and later years (1917-1930)
+War, the Bolshevik Revolution and later years (1917–1930)

 The outbreak of the First World War in 1914 brought a series of setbacks and tragedies to Repin.
 His wife became ill with tuberculosis, and departed for treatment in Locarno, Switzerland.
 She refused assistance from her family and died in Switzerland in 1914.
-Then, following the October 1917 Bolshevik Revolution, Finland, including the Penates, declared its independence from Russia.
+Then, following the October 1917 Bolshevik Revolution, Finland, including Rupin's home, "The Penates" ('Penaty' in Russian), declared its independence from Russia.
 The border was closed, and Repin refused to return to Russia.
-He turned to Finland for new clients, painting a large group portrait of notable Finnish leaders and artists, including the architect Eliel Saarinen, the composer Jean Sibelius, and the future Finnish President Carl Gustav Mannerheim.
+He turned to Finland for new clients, painting a large group portrait of notable Finnish leaders and artists, including the architect Eliel Saarinen, the composer Jean Sibelius, and the future Finnish president, Carl Gustav Mannerheim.
 Repin included the back of his own head in the painting.

 In 1916, Repin worked on his book of reminiscences, Far and Near, with the assistance of Korney Chukovsky.
 He welcomed the early phases of the Russian Revolution, namely the February Revolution of February 1917.
 However, he was hostile to the Bolsheviks and was appalled by their rise to power in the October Revolution and the violence and terror they unleashed thereafter.
-In 1919. he donated his collection of works by Russian artists and his own works to the Finnish National Gallery in Helsinki, and in 1920 honorary celebrations of Repin were held by artistic circles in Finland.
-In 1921–1922 he painted The Ascent of Elijah the Prophet and Christ and Mary Magdalene (The Morning of the Resurrection).
+In 1919, he donated his collection of works by Russian artists and his own works to the Finnish National Gallery in Helsinki, and in 1920, honorary celebrations of Repin were held by artistic circles in Finland.
+In 1921–1922, he painted The Ascent of Elijah the Prophet and Christ and Mary Magdalene (The Morning of the Resurrection).

-Repin was so hostile to the new Soviet regime, that he even lashed out at their spelling "reform".
-Specifically, he objected to writing his last name Рѣпинъ (Riepin) under the new rules, which made it Репин, as the elimination of ѣ led many people to incorrectly spell his name as Ryopin.
+Repin was so hostile to the new Soviet government, that he even lashed out at their spelling reform.
+Specifically, he objected to writing his last name "Рѣпинъ" (Repin) under the new rules, which made it "Репин", as the elimination of the letter "ѣ" led many people to incorrectly spell his name as Ryopin.